Save 40% when you buy the entire hair kit. See the kit

 Published 10/04/2021

-Know you’re not alone if you’re a woman losing your hair.
+Wondering what kind of healthcare professional to see for female pattern hair loss?
+First off, know that you’re not alone.
 Female pattern hair loss (FPHL) is the most common cause of hair loss in women, according to the American Academy of Dermatology (AAD).

-Before diving into why you may want to see a dermatologist who specializes in hair loss, let’s touch on a couple of things that could be causing your hair loss.
+Before diving into why you may want to see a dermatologist specializing in hair loss, let’s touch on a couple of things that could be causing your hair loss.

-There are a few common types of hair loss women experience.
+There are a few common types of hair loss affecting women.
 A hair loss dermatologist will likely look into diagnosing one of the following:

 • Androgenetic alopecia